 What types of Lasting Power of Attorney are there?

-A lasting power of attorney (LPA) is a way of giving someone you trust the legal authority to make decisions on your behalf if you lack mental capacity at some time in the future or are not able to (or no longer wish to) make decisions for yourself.
+A Lasting Power of Attorney (LPA) is a way of giving someone you trust the legal authority to make decisions on your behalf, either if you lack mental capacity at some time in the future or if you require a bit of assistance with your finances.
 When you make an LPA, you are known as the Donor.

 There are two types of LPA which can be made, and the Donor can choose to make either one or both types.
 There must be an individual LPA made for each person.

-This can be used while someone still has mental capacity, or you can state in your LPA application that you only want it to come into force if you lose capacity.
+This can be used while someone still has mental capacity, at their direction, or if a person loses capacity, to make decisions on their behalf.
+You can state in your LPA application that you only want it to come into force if you lose capacity.

-An attorney (the person who makes decisions for you) can generally make decisions on things such as:
+An attorney can generally make decisions on things such as:

 Buying and selling property